 The race finish is inside the Nevis Centre in Fort William.
-This is about half a mile further on from the old finish at Lochaber Leisure Centre.
-As you come in to Fort William, go straight on at the roundabout, follow the pavement until you reach the old finish at Lochaber Leisure Centre, then cross the road at the traffic lights.
-Follow the pavement towards the town centre, go round the front of the railway station, and follow the pavement past the bus station until you reach the Nevis Centre.
-This will be fully signposted.
+This is about half a mile further on from the old finish at Lochaber Leisure Centre, beyond the Morrisons store and the station, and will be fully signposted.
+More details are given in the 'race route' section above.
 At the finish your time will be recorded and you will be given a printout of your splits.
 Showers are available for runners and crew (this will be badly needed!), and tea and coffee will be available.
 Please note that no alcohol is allowed in the Nevis Centre, nor in the car park outside.